 We focus on quantitative methods in support of decision-making in both research and teaching in the areas of operations, logistics, and supply chain management.
-We work on a wide range of topics such as sustainable location and routing problems, decision support in disaster relief, the development of multi-objective optimization methods, or planning and control of automated guided vehicles.
+In addition, we focus on a wide range of topics that include sustainable location and routing problems, decision support in regard to disaster relief, developing multi-objective optimization methods, as wel as planning and controlling automated guided vehicles.

-On our webpage we provide information about our study program, master's theses, current research projects, and events.
+Our homepage contains information about our academic degree program, Master's degree theses, current research projects, and events.

-Since October 2018, the Endowed Chair "Sustainable Transportation Logistics 4.0" (ITS) is also part of the Institute of Production and Logisitics Managment (PLM).
-All information concerning the chair can found here: jku.at/its, opens an external URL in a new window
+The endowed chair "Sustainable Transportation Logistics 4.0" (ITS) has also been part of the Institute of Production and Logistics Managment (PLM) since October 2018.
+Detailed information about the chair is available at: jku.at/its, opens an external URL in a new window

 Institute of Production- and Logistics Management

 Managementzentrum, 4th floor, Trakt B, Room 406 B

 Mon-Wed: 8:30 - 11:30 AM and 1:00 - 3:30 PM

 This week, the students of the JKU Business School received again valuable insights into global supply chain management at Aldi/Hofer as part of the "Operations and Supply Chain Management" lecture.